inclavare-containers/inclavare-containers/rats-tls/README.md

 ./enclave-tls-server -l debug
 ```

-Enclave TLS server binds `127.0.0.1:1234` by default.
+RATS TLS server binds `127.0.0.1:1234` by default.
 You can use `-i` and `-p` options to set custom configuration.

 ```shell
 ./enclave-tls-server -i [ip_addr] -p [port]